Tyfox1206/Patient_Survival_Prediction/Dashboards/README.md

 * Gender Breakdown
 * ICU Admit Reason

-Over all this dashboard show a goood breakdown of the patients demographics before getting into the details of the machine learning and ROC Curve comparison.
+Over all this dashboard shows a good breakdown of the patients demographics before getting into the details of the machine learning and ROC Curve comparison.

+### Second Dashboard Top 10 Features

+I have completed the Second Dashboard which includes:

+* Non Ventilated Vs Ventilated Visual
+* Glasgow Coma Scale Visual
+* 24 Hour Max Heartrate Visual
+* Patient Age Visual
+* 24 Hour Min Oxygen Saturation Visual
+* 24 Hour min Mean Blood Pressure Visual
+* 24 Hour Min Systolic Blood Pressure Visual

+All these visualizations have the hostipal outcome conversion in them so you can where how they had impacted the number of deaths.
+For example in the Patient Age visualization as the age increase you can see the increased number of deaths.
+Whereas in the Min Mean Blood Pressure and Min Systolic Blood Pressure visualization as the number get lower the deaths increase.